AllGen Is Growing! Click Here To Learn More.

 To many retirement savers, the 60-day rollover can seem like a ticking clock, an alarm just waiting to go off.
 Why would someone wait 60 days to roll over the money to the new retirement account with the risk of taxes and a possible penalty hanging over them?
 The 60-day rollover can work like a 60-day loan from your own retirement account.

 A disadvantage of doing this is that when the account administrator writes a check to you for the amount you want to roll over, they have to withhold a percentage of that money for taxes, typically 20%.
 In order to not pay taxes on the amount that was withheld, you have to pay back the total amount, including what was withheld, even though you never actually received that total amount.
+While you will eventually get these funds back (20%), it will not happen until you file your taxes in the following year.

 Can I Extend the 60 Days Rollover Limit?

 The IRS does allow for extensions to the 60-day limit for rollovers, but only if you have missed the deadline due to circumstances outside of your control.
-For example, if the financial institution managing the new account receives the funds before the end of the 60 days, but does not deposit them due to an error on their part, you would qualify for an automatic waiver.
+For example, if the financial institution managing the new account receives the funds before the end of the 60 days but does not deposit them due to an error on their part, you would qualify for an automatic waiver.

-Should I Roll Over My 401(k) to a 401(k) or an IRA?
+Should I roll over my 401(k) to a 401(k) or an IRA?

 Depending on your employment situation, the choice between rolling over to a new 401(k) and an IRA may be made for you.
 If you are working for a new company that doesn’t offer a 401(k) retirement plan, an IRA may be your only option.
 However, if you have the choice, there are advantages to each kind of retirement account.
-It’s important to consult with your financial advisor to go over all of your available options before you make a final decision.
+It’s important to consult with your financial advisor to review all your available options before you make a final decision.

 401(k) vs. IRA